jexxa-projects/JLegMed/docs/architecture/006-error-handling-during-message-processing.md

-# 5. Error handling during message processing
+# 5. Error Handling during Message Processing

-Date: 2024-02-18
+**Date:** 2024-02-18

-## Status
+**Extended:** 2025-08-28

-Accepted
+**Status:** Accepted

 ## Context
-When processing messages, arbitrary errors and failures can occur.
-We need a unified concept for error handling to support the developer.
+When processing messages, different types of errors and failures may occur.
+To support developers using **JLegMed**, we need a unified concept for error handling.

-In this context, we distinguish between two kinds of errors:
+We distinguish between two categories of errors:

-* An exception in terms of an __abnormal situation__ such as the used database is no longer available for some reason.
-In this case, no processing can be performed and previous stateful changes must be rolled back.
-* An exception in terms of __expected misbehavior__ such as a service is temporarily not available.
-In this case, we have to execute different processing steps.
+* **Recoverable errors (expected misbehavior)**
+  Examples: a temporarily unavailable service or invalid/failed data validation.
+These errors require explicit handling steps, such as notifying the sender about the validation issue.

+* **Unrecoverable errors (abnormal situations)**
+  Examples: the database is no longer available or other critical infrastructure failures.
+Such errors cannot be handled by the current filter itself.
+Instead, they must be propagated to predecessor filters so they can roll back internal state or apply their own error-handling strategies.

 ## Decision
-* To handle an __abnormal situation__, we use the `transactional outbox pattern` to avoid complexity of two phases commits.
-* To handle __expected misbehavior__, we use the concept of an (either) monad for a binding, which allows defining a processor or processing flow graph for error handling after each binding.
+* For **recoverable errors**, we use the concept of an *Either monad* within a binding.
+This allows each processing step to explicitly define an alternative flow for error handling.
+* For **unrecoverable errors**, the exception is propagated backwards in the processing graph so that predecessor filters are informed and can perform compensation actions (e.g., rollback) or escalate the failure.

 ## Consequences

-* Due to the transaction outbox pattern, all technology stacks must first write their information to the same database first.
-Due to this consequence, a single flow graph should not update different databases, for example.
-If such a scenario is desired, we recommend not using this framework.
-* For handling an __expected misbehavior__ that requires multiple processing steps, a separate flow graph must be defined.
-This causes that a strict ordering of messages is lost.
-If strict message ordering is required, this must be considered by the flow graph and/or application (e.g., by stopping processing).
-* Since handling of __expected misbehavior__ can be caused by a succeeding filter, but only a previous filter provides error handling, we introduce the `ProcessingException` so that the previous filter is aware that he has to forward this information to the error pipe.
+* Handling **recoverable errors** that require multiple processing steps must be modeled as a separate flow graph.
+For this purpose, we introduce the `onError()` method as part of a binding, which defines a dedicated error-handling flow.
+* Since **unrecoverable errors** cannot be resolved within the filter itself, all predecessor filters must be informed.
+To enable this, we introduce the `ProcessingException`, which signals to predecessor filters that the error must either be forwarded to the error pipeline or be handled by them directly.